rossprogram/rossprogram.github.io/students/to-apply.md

 ## Application Deadline

-The deadline for Ross applications is **March 31**.
+The deadline for Ross applications is **March 15**.
 Applications submitted after that date might not receive full consideration.

-The Ross Admissions Committee will start reading applications on April 1.
-Acceptance decisions will be emailed later that month.
+The Ross Admissions Committee will start reading applications on March 16.
+Acceptance decisions will be emailed in April.

 ## Financial Information